daily fantasy sports articles

 The AFL is a big market for Australian “Punters” who look to wager on the numerous markets available.
 The Australian bookmakers provided various spread and over/under totals for matches, halves, quarters etc. But most importantly the larger bookmakers provide specific over/under fantasy totals on key fantasy players in fantasy markets.
 Teams that win games more often than not, gain more possessions and therefore gain more fantasy points.
 However I say often but there are cases that teams still win games without having more disposals than the opposition.
 You can look at the Round 3 cash between Richmond and Port Adelaide in 2019.
 Richmond won the game by 7 points but Port Adelaide outscored Richmond as a team by 170 fantasy points (394 possessions to 331).
 Teams that have large spreads against them indicate that the forwards for the underdogs nearly become fantasy irrelevant.

 Having a player rostered on the interchange is not an issue.
-A team has 80 interchanges per game to rotate through and players are constantly on and off the ground, especially in the midfield.
+A team has 75 interchanges per game to rotate through and players are constantly on and off the ground, especially in the midfield.
 One stat to keep an eye on is TOG% (Time on the ground).
 Similar to time on the court in the NBA, you only score points if you are on the field.
 Inexperienced players and backup Ruckman do experience lower TOG% comparison to their teammates.
-However with the change in amount of game time in 2020, the interchanges are more quicker than ever and players are spending more time on the ground.
+However with the reduction in the amount of interchanges available (from 90 to 75), expect to see key position players spend more time on the ground than before.

 Long Term Trends

 The AFL is a high possession and high scoring fantasy game.
 Unlike fantasy games where key moments provide fantasy scoring, the game leads to a spread of points amongst teammates.
 Taking a Mark and kicking a Goal provides 12 fantasy points and is the highest fantasy scoring play in the game.
 However making a completed tackle, receiving a free kick from the umpire then kicking the ball down field gives you 8 fantasy points.
 Teams who score more goals, tackle more players and have a high possession rate are the fantasy targets.
-In 2019 Collingwood led the competition in possessions per game (401.4) and was the highest fantasy scoring team with an average of 1697 team points per game.
-Gold Coast only averaged 343 possessions per game with an average 1494 fantasy team points per game.
+In 2020 Collingwood led the competition in possessions per game (323) and was the third highest fantasy scoring team with an average of 1287 team points per game.
+Adelaide only averaged 282 possessions per game with an average 1158 fantasy team points per game.
 Our free Data tools on Daily Fantasy Rankings go further into the data with positional breakdowns, along with correlation data and points against.
 It is a must for all AFL Fantasy players.
 Check them out here

 Dual Position Players (DPP)